IBMStreams/sample.edge-app-control/README.md

             1. hzn dev service new -s app-control-sample-service -V 1.0 --noImageGen -i $OCP_DOCKER_HOST/$IMAGE_PREFIX/tradeswithlogtrace:1.0
         1. Add submission time variables and runtime-option:trace
             1. vi horizon/service.definition.json
-            1. insert the following into the "userInput" array such that it looks like this:
+            1. insert the submission time variables into the "userInput" array such that it looks like this:
                 ```
                 {
                     "org": "$HZN_ORG_ID",